axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="requestMetricsSeriesValues"></a> requestMetricsSeriesValues()

 ### Description
-Makes an asynchronous request to the `api/v1/metrics/{metric}/series`.
-Gets an array of series descriptors and then retrieves the value of the field on the `fieldPath`. `callback` can be applied to the retrieved values or initial series descriptors.
-If a setting specified in the dropdown's `change-field` parameter is not set in config, this function sets it to the value of the first possible option.
+Request series for the `metric` adding `queryParameters` to the request url.
+If `fieldPath` is specified retrieve fields found by `fieldPath` in the series.
+If `unique` is specified retrieved values would be unqiue and sorted.
+If `callback` function is specified, it  gets the array of retrieved fields or the array of loaded series as argument, wheter `fieldPath` is specified.
+Returns the array of options - objects with `value` property set to the processed retrieved value.

 ### Syntax
 ```
-requestMetricsSeriesValues([fieldPath, [callback, [metric, [unique, [queryParams]]]]])
+requestMetricsSeriesValues([fieldPath, [callback, [metric, [unique, [queryParameters]]]]])
 ```

 ### Scope of usage
 Can be used in `[dropdown]` section's `options` setting after `javascript: ` prefix.

 ### API Request
-Sends _asynchronous_ request to the [/api/v1/metrics/{metric}/series](https://github.com/axibase/atsd/blob/master/api/meta/metric/series.md)
+Sends _asynchronous_ GET request to the [/api/v1/metrics/{metric}/series](https://github.com/axibase/atsd/blob/master/api/meta/metric/series.md)